keras-team/keras-hub/ROADMAP.md

 architecture or contribute in some meaningful way to the usability of an end-to-end workflow.

-## Pre-trained modeling workflows
+## Pretrained modeling workflows

-Pre-training many modern NLP models is prohibitively expensive and time-consuming for an average user.
-A key goal with for the KerasNLP project is to have KerasNLP components available in a pre-trained model offering of some form.
+Pretraining many modern NLP models is prohibitively expensive and time-consuming for an average user.
+A key goal with for the KerasNLP project is to have KerasNLP components available in a pretrained model offering of some form.

-We are working with the rest of the Tensorflow ecosystem (e.g. TF Hub, TF Models), to provide a coherent plan for accessing pre-trained models.
+We are working with the rest of the Tensorflow ecosystem, to provide a coherent plan for accessing pretrained models.
 We will continue to share updates as they are available.